 Eventually the Church developed branch covens and churches across the United States.
 The actions of some of those covens led to a rigorous IRS investigation of the Church and the Frosts.
 The Frosts successfully proved that the Church was indeed a valid one.
 A further consequence of the investigations was a prisoner case and the federal appeals court ruling which again validated the Church and School (Dettmer v.
 Landon as referred to elsewhere on the site).

-Although officially the Frosts are semi-retired, they continue to write books and to lecture at various pagan gatherings around the nation.
+Although officially the Frosts are semi-retired (update: Gavin has crossed over the veil and Yvonne has moved on with her life with a new partner), they continued to write books and to lecture at various pagan gatherings around the nation through 2015.
 Each year at Hallowe’en they can guarantee dozens of radio interviews and several TV appearances.
 This furthers the general population’s interest in Wicca and de-demonizes it.

 They have always been cutting-edge philosophers and have made no bones about sexual activity within covens.
 Their candor has alienated many “plastic” pagans and caused the Frosts to be controversial within the new-age metaphysical subculture.
 That controversy itself has generated many students coming to criticize–who are then, to their own surprise, convinced by the Frosts’ teachings that the craft is a valid spiritual path.